Episodes

 Timestamps:

-18:00 How often and how do you interact with board members and your board chair?
+(21:00) How do you engage board members as the board chair?

 Join us every week as we release a new podcast with information about how you can be the best board member and provide great service to your organization.